 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Omnivision Technologies, Inc. reported total greenhouse gas emissions of approximately 34,074,900 kg CO2e, comprising 613,380 kg CO2e from Scope 1 and 33,461,520 kg CO2e from Scope 2.
-This marks an increase from 2022, where emissions totalled about 27,276,740 kg CO2e, with Scope 1 emissions at 674,390 kg CO2e and Scope 2 at 26,602,350 kg CO2e.
-Omnivision has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+In 2023, Omnivision Technologies, Inc. reported total greenhouse gas emissions of approximately 34,074,900 kg CO2e, comprising 613,380 kg CO2e from Scope 1 and 33,461,520 kg CO2e from Scope 2 emissions.
+This reflects a slight decrease from 2022, where total emissions were about 27,276,740 kg CO2e, with Scope 1 at 674,390 kg CO2e and Scope 2 at 26,602,350 kg CO2e.
+Omnivision has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
 The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 37.8% by 2029, using 2023 as the baseline year.
 Additionally, it plans to cut Scope 3 emissions from purchased goods and services by 48% per chip sold by 2029, based on 2022 figures.
-For the long term, Omnivision aims for a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions per chip sold by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Omnivision's commitment to addressing climate change within the semiconductor industry.
+Long-term goals include a significant reduction of 90% in absolute Scope 1 and 2 emissions by 2050, alongside a 97% reduction in Scope 3 emissions per chip sold by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents